kyoto-framework/kyoto/web/docs/concepts.md

 If you want to use SSA in your project, it's better to know how it works first.
 SSA has own, shorten lifecycle.

-- Creating request with JS on client side
+- Creating request with JS on client side (icluding component name, state, action name, args)
-- Extracting action data from request (component name, component state, action name, action args)
+- Extracting action data from request on server side
 - Finding registered component type
 - Creating component struct
 - Triggering the component's `Init()`